-How can Total Compensation Statements help with Recruiting and Retention?
+How can Total Compensation Statements help with Recruiting and Retention for your Farm?

 While these statements are generally viewed as a way to increase engagement and encourage retention of your existing team, they can also be a way to improve your overall recruiting efforts.
 A look at total compensation is a way to encourage potential new hires with more than simply the starting wage you’re able to offer.
 It also shows your longer-term commitment to employees, emphasizing your desire to offer a career versus just a job.